Want to create a stylish WordPress image gallery using Gutenberg? You’re at the right place.

 Including all the styling options, in the Style tab, you’ll find a FancyBox feature that allows you to choose the pagination type for your image gallery’s carousel layout.

-Furthermore, you can add the enticing transition effects to the images.
+Furthermore, you can add enticing transition effects to the images.

-All options under the style tab are self-explanatory; you can explore the features and create a beautiful image gallery on your WordPress websites.
+All options under the style tab are self-explanatory; you can explore the features and create a beautiful image gallery on your WordPress website.

-Below, check the screenshots of the styling options you get with the TP Media Listing Block of The Plus Blocks for Gutenberg.
+Below, check the screenshots of the styling options with the TP Media Listing Block of The Plus Blocks for Gutenberg.

 Final Outcome: WordPress Filterable Image Gallery

 Here is what your filterable WordPress image gallery will look like once you have altered all the styling options:

 Hover the filters to see the image gallery functionality in action.

 Get our best WordPress tips, tricks, and tutorials delivered straight to your inbox - Subscribe to our Monthly Email newsletter Today.